Anti-Corruption 、Anti-Bribery and Anti-Money Laundering Policy

 (2) In cases of unavoidable conflicts of interest, the Company will take appropriate actions, such as adjusting roles, responsibilities, or business relationships, to minimize the conflict.

-(1) Donations to political parties or organizations must comply with relevant laws and regulation, and shall approved by the Company's Chairman or an authorized executive before being processed.
+(1) Donations to political parties or organizations must comply with Political Contributions Act and relevant laws and regulation and shall approved by the Board of Directors, Chairman or an authorized executive before being processed.

-(2) Charitable donations made using the Company's assets must comply with relevant legal regulations and the Company's articles of association, and shall be approved by the Company's Chairman or an authorized executive before being processed.
+(2) Charitable donations made using the Company's assets must comply with relevant legal regulations and the Company's articles of association and shall be approved by the Board of Directors, Chairman or an authorized executive before being processed.

 (1) The company will periodically take measures to identify and mitigate corruption-related risks, evaluate the effectiveness of the existing anti-corruption policy compliance system, and assess its reasonableness and clarity.
 Based on this evaluation, modification proposals will be submitted for approval to address the nature of the identified risks.